shiuandai/Hometown-Homepage/README.md

 Define what condition to use the flex-box, it influences on how the content display.

-⚠️ *When use the flex-box, it is good to use property of "gap" rather than "margin".*
+⚠️ *When use the flex-box, it is good to use property of "gap" rather than "margin" to generate the gap.*

 ## 3. - Before production

-Before launching your website, be sure to review all your code and make sure the text layout and comment it's easy to read.
+Before launching your website, be sure to review all your code and make sure the text layout and comment it's easy to read for other programmer.

 **[⬆ back to top](#table-of-contents)**